 When you visit England, Scotland, and Wales on this tour of the United Kingdom, walk in the footsteps of centurions and soldiers, kings and queens, writers and poets—in a land permeated with legend and romance.
 Experience the diversity of Great Britain as you travel from city to country and back again.
 You'll discover London in England, tour Scotland's capital, Edinburgh, and traverse the Cotswolds region, a beloved area of gentle hills with stone walls criss-crossing the landscape.
-It's a place one should visit and savor in depth and detail, and you’ll be able to do just that on our England, Scotland & Wales Land Tour.
+It's a place one should visit and savor in depth and detail, and you’ll be able to do just that on our England, Scotland & Wales vacation.

 3 nights from only $695